 - Make a simple batch of soup.
 "Soups are among the easiest, most inexpensive, and quickest things to make, especially with the bounty of winter vegetables–winter squash, Jerusalem artichoke, potato, carrot, parsnip, and mixtures of all those vegetables.
 They're healthy, inexpensive, and filling.
 Plus, you can make a big batch and save them for leftovers.
 They're always better reheated."
 A great example is this Weight Watchers friendly slimming garden vegetable soup with 0 PointsPlus.

 - Try a vegetable puree.
-Purees are essentially super creamy mashed vegetables made in the blender or food processor .
-If you’ve never had one, start with something familiar like mashed potatoes.
+Purees are essentially super creamy mashed vegetables made in the blender (affiliate link) or food processor (affiliate link).
+If you've never had one, start with something familiar like mashed potatoes.
 Then add something else– cauliflower, broccoli, sweet potatoes, parsnips, cabbage, scallions, or chopped parsley.
 Puree, heat, and then season to taste.

 - Roast vegetables for incredible flavor.
 This simple technique is guaranteed to change your relationship with vegetables forever.
 Preheat your oven to 400°.
 Cut the vegetables into uniform chunks, then mist with a little olive oil so they don't dry out during cooking, and season with salt, pepper, and any other spices you'd like.
 Spread the chunks out into a single layer on a cookie sheet, and slide it into the oven.
 Cook until tender, about 20 to 45 minutes, depending on the size and type of vegetables you are using.
 Here's a great recipe for roasted brussels sprouts, carrots, sweet potatoes and onions with just 2 WW PointsPlus value to get you started.